Bone Marrow Biopsy

 Description of Procedure

 A hollow biopsy needle will be inserted into the bone.
 The needle will be twisted and moved forward.
 This motion will allow a sample of bone marrow to enter the core of the needle.
 A fair amount of pressure may be used.
 The needle may need to be rocked.
 The needle will then be removed.
 The bone marrow sample will be inside the needle.
 Pressure will be applied to the puncture area.
-A bandage will be applied.
+The site will be bandaged.

 Immediately After Procedure

-The bone marrow specimen will be examined by a pathologist.
+The bone marrow sample will be checked in a lab.
 Ask your doctor when you can expect the results.

 How Long Will It Take?